"

 Flaps & Slats

 The flaps and slats on a wing allow the airplane to fly at lower airspeeds without stalling and losing lift, so they are primarily used during takeoff and landing.
 Flaps and slats are called high-lift devices.
-As airspeed is reduced, the wing must operate at an increasingly higher angle of attack, which the onset of stall will eventually limit lift production.
+As airspeed is reduced, the wing must operate at an increasingly higher angle of attack, and the onset of stall will eventually limit lift production.
 Wings operate successfully without stalling only at low angles of attack to the flow.
 However, the deflection of the flaps and possibly slats, as shown in the figure below, allows the airplane to fly at lower airspeeds without stalling, commensurately reducing the takeoff and landing distances.

 Applying the flaps and slats allows the airplane to fly at a lower airspeed, such as for takeoff and landing.